Who Has The Lowest IQ In The World 2025 (Country Wise)

 2. Liberia – 45.07

 Liberia’s low IQ levels can be attributed to several factors, including historical challenges and socio-economic conditions.
-One significant factor is the prolonged civil war that the country faced, which lasted from 1989 to 2003.
+One significant factor is the prolonged civil war the country faced, which lasted from 1989 to 2003.

 3. Sierra Leone – 45.10